ganbuan/CyberNotebook/README.md

 + **less [file.log]** - separates log file into chunks (i.e. page at a time); use spacebar to move to next page, b to previous page; type / then pattern to search; use n to navigate to next occurence of search, N to navigate to the previous occurrence

 ## SIEM
-<i>Security Information and Event Management System (SIEM)</i> is a tool that collects data from various endpoints across the network to a centralised location and performs correlation.
+*Security Information and Event Management System (SIEM)* is a tool that collects data from various endpoints across the network to a centralised location and performs correlation.

 SIEMs have the advantage of taking these logs from various sources but also provides an abilityo to correlate between events, search through logs, investigate incidents, and respond appropriately.
 Some key features include:
 + Real-time log ingestion